timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Calendar_DisplayDateStart.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Calendar/Calendar.cs#L803" title="View the source code">View Source</a>

 #### Property Value
 <a href="https://learn.microsoft.com/dotnet/api/system.nullable-1" target="_blank" rel="noopener noreferrer">Nullable</a>(<a href="https://learn.microsoft.com/dotnet/api/system.datetime" target="_blank" rel="noopener noreferrer">DateTime</a>)
+The first date to display.

+##
-The first date to display.To set this property in XAML, use a date specified in the format yyyy/mm/dd.
+To set this property in XAML, use a date specified in the format yyyy/mm/dd.
 The mm and dd components must always consist of two characters, with a leading zero if necessary.
 For instance, the month of May should be specified as 05.

 ## See Also